 …where I started talking about the site on social media and worked my way up to 260 shows, while tightening up the basic script, fixing bugs, and adding some new features to make the site more useable (colour theme picker, landing page, personal primetime).

-…where I'm making final tweaks and fixes and working up to 366 shows (after cutting many shows, making the original goals of 520, then 500, pretty much impossible).
+…where I made the final tweaks and fixes to the site and worked up to 366 shows (after cutting many shows, making the original goals of 520, then 500, pretty much impossible).

 Over the past few days I've been adding more and more shows.
 From Quiet, Please: